 At its discretion, FIDM may provide "directory information" in accordance with FERPA provisions.
-Directory information is defined as information which would not generally be considered harmful or an invasion of privacy if disclosed.
-Designated directory information at FIDM includes the following: student's name, address, FIDM email address, photograph, major field of study and degree program, dates of attendance (defined as first and last date of term), grade level, enrollment status (fulltime or part-time), degrees, honors and awards received.
+Directory information is defined as information contained in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.
+Designated directory information at FIDM includes the following: student's name, address, Institute email address, photograph, major field of study and degree program, dates of attendance (defined as first and last date of term), grade level, enrollment status (fulltime or part-time), degrees, honors and awards received.
 Students may request that such directory information not be released by notifying the Vice President of Education in writing.
-In an emergency, FIDM may need to disclose directory information on students that provide general contact information.
-However, more specific information may be disclosed in a health or safety emergency where additional student information should be disclosed to appropriate parties.